Do you love sushi?

 Funazushi – an ancient rare type of fermented sushi that made from Nigorobuna fish, existed only in Lake Biwa in Shiga

 Most popular sushi rolls in American

-Name due to its outward green covering (avocado) that resemble a caterpillar when arrange on plate.
-Fillings include kabayaki unagi (roasted fresh water eel) and cucumber.
+Name due to its outward green covering (avocado) that resembles a caterpillar when arranging on a plate.
+Fillings include kabayaki unagi (roasted freshwater eel) and cucumber.
 Fully cooked.

-Inside with cucumber and imiation crab and top with 5 kinds of fish (usually): tuna, salmon, white fish, yellow tail, red snapper… and avocado.
+Inside with cucumber and imitation crab and top with 5 kinds of fish (usually): tuna, salmon, white fish, yellowtail, red snapper… and avocado.

 Jumbo Spider roll

 Soft shell crab tempura deep fried and rolled inside with avocado and cucumber.
 Glazing with eel sauce.

 An inside-out spicy ground tuna roll covered with hot dynamite sauce, usually spicy mayo and loads of optional toppings.
 The roll is lightly baked, torch, etc. to melt the sauce a bit.